qqiaoxiang/Distributed-Cloud-Gaming-Augmneted-Reality/README.md

 > + AIDetector_pytorch.py: link yolo-v5 and tracking
 > + saved_assets: Store the original image of each frame in the process of SR, the image after SR and the image after object detection

-<u>_Install_</u>
+_<u>Install</u>_.

- 1. git clone https://github.com/qqiaoxiang/Distributed-Cloud-Gaming-Augmneted-Reality.git #clone the repository
+ 1. git clone https://github.com/qqiaoxiang/Distributed-Cloud-Gaming-Augmneted-Reality.git  # clone the repository

  2. cd Distributed-Cloud-Gaming-Augmented-Reality